 A weekend retreat with meditation and qi gong.
 Suitable for all levels.

-This retreat is open to all.
-No experience is required in either Qi Gong or meditation, but if you have some, it’s a great way to deepen your practice.
+Open to all.
+No experience required in either Qi Gong or meditation, but if you have some, it’s a chance to allow yourself to go a little deeper.

 |8pm||Welcome and dedication activity|